 Refer to Cisco Technical Tips Conventions for more information on document conventions.

 When you test an email server through Telnet on the ASA and ESMTP or SMTP inspection is enabled, certain commands, such as HELO or EHLO, return a 550 error that indicates the command is not understood.
-When ESMTP or SMTP inspection is enabled, the commands are understood.
+When ESMTP or SMTP inspection is disabled, the commands are understood.

 ESMTP and SMTP inspection enforce a policy that allows only certain commands through the ASA.
 If a mail command is sent that is not allowed, it is replaced by Xs, which makes the command invalid to the client and the server.